Once you have been approved for sponsorship, there are a few more steps you will need to take before you begin your program.

 - Complete the DS-160 Nonimmigrant Visa Electronic Application.

-- Note: You can find your SEVIS number attached to the email that has been sent to you.
+- Important: You can find your SEVIS number attached to the email that has been sent to you.
 This email is titled "SEVIS Fee Payment Information."
 You will use this number to complete your DS-160 Nonimmigrant Visa Application.

 - Follow your consulate or embassy’s online instructions for making a nonimmigrant visa appointment.